Newcastle United star voted as fans' player of the month for March after impressive goal return

-Newcastle United star Alexander Isak claims first award after impressive goal return
+Newcastle United star Alexander Isak beats Liverpool, Aston Villa & Arsenal players to award

 Newcastle United forward Alexander Isak has been voted as the PFA Premier League Fans’ Player of the Month for March.